CPF for British (and other) Expats

 United Kingdom:

 Whilst resident in the United Kingdom, payments into a recognised ocupational or personal pension are tax-decuctible.
-However, payouts from those pensions are fully taxable (aside from a 25%
+However, payouts from those pensions are fully taxable (aside from a 25% Pension Commencement Lump Sum allowance on UK-recognised schemes).

-If you move to the UK during a tax year, HMRC will split that year into two parts.
+If you move to the UK during a tax year, HMRC will typically split that year into two parts.
 The relevant date on which the split takes place will generally be when you start work in the UK or move into your home, whichever comes first (this is a simplification of the Statutory Residence Test for brevity).
 If you receive your CPF payout in the ‘UK Part’ of that year, you are treated as a UK tax resident when you receive that payment.

 Given the above, the question then becomes ‘how would the UK treat my Singapore CPF withdrawal(s) if completed whilst I am UK tax resident’?